Sign In / Sign Out

 - Map and Locations

-Explore all the opportunities you have in music theory or composition through this program while learning from renowned composers and theorists.
+Explore music theory and composition while learning from renowned composers and theorists.

 Students pursuing the BMus in theory and composition must choose a concentration in either theory or composition.
 The completion of the requirements for this concentration results in the award of one degree in either theory or composition.